bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 layout: guide

 title: "Tutorial: Car Telemetry App"
-description: Learn how to build telemetry apps to track specific dynamic parameters of an asset.
+tagline: Learn how to build telemetry apps to track specific dynamic parameters of an asset.
-image: image.jpg
+header: photo4.jpg
 ---

 You will learn:

 - How BDB can be used to build telemetry apps to track specific dynamic parameters of an asset
 - How to make a `CREATE` transaction to create a car.
 Assets as representation of real objects.
 - How asset metadata is updated.
-In BDB is possible to use `TRANSFER` transactions to change the state of an asset, in this case the mileage of a car.
+In BigchainDB it is possible to use `TRANSFER` transactions to change the state of an asset, in this case the mileage of a car.

 # Connect to IPDB